Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Type 99999999-999;;_ in the Input Mask property.

-Tip: When you set the input mask this way the dash character between the date and sequence number is never stored in the table, it is used for display purposes only.
-But, if you enter a 0 between the two semi-colons like 99999999-999;0;_ then the dash character also will be stored in the CardNo field on the table.
-It is better if we don’t do that.
+Tip: When you set the input mask this way, the dash character between the date and sequence number is used for display only—it is not stored in the table.
+However, if you insert a 0 between the two semicolons, for example: 99999999-999;0;_ then the dash will also be stored in the CardNo field of the table.
+It’s generally better to avoid this, since the dash is meant only for readability and not for storage.

 5. Save the Form and open it in a normal view.
-Now you can distinguish the date and sequence number very easily.
+Now you can distinguish the date and sequence number.

 Finding Patient Record.